 What Rights Do I Have Under Maryland’s Consumer Protection Act?

-The Consumer Protection Act insulates Maryland residents from abusive or fraudulent acts perpetrated by the sellers, purveyors and marketers of consumer goods.
-The Act not only provides redress through the court system for the victims of abusive, unfair, or deceptive practices but also provides one of the stronger enforcement tools available under Maryland law – the potential to recover attorney’s fees and litigation costs from the liable merchant if successful in the claim.
+The Consumer Protection Act insulates Maryland residents from abusive or fraudulent acts perpetrated by the sellers, purveyors, and marketers of consumer goods.
+Attorney Eric T. Kirk tells you the Act not only provides redress through the court system for the victims of abusive, unfair, or deceptive practices but also provides one of the stronger enforcement tools available under Maryland law – the potential to recover attorney’s fees and litigation costs from the liable merchant if successful in the claim.

 The History of Maryland’s Consumer Protection Act.